 When localized management is used, network computers are configured with the files described in Table 3-1.
 The files are stored locally on the computers.

-Located on client and database server computers, this file may include:
+Located on client and database server computers, this file may include the following:

-Located on the database server, this configuration file for the listener may include:
+Located on the database server, this configuration file for the listener may include the following:

 Located on the computer where Oracle Connection Manager runs, this configuration file includes the following components:

 Each Oracle Connection Manager configuration is encapsulated within a single name-value (NV) string, which consists of the preceding components.

 Configuration files are typically created in the

 ORACLE_HOME/network/admin directory.
 However, configuration files can be created in other directories.
 Oracle Net checks the other directories for the configuration files.
 For example, the order for checking the

 If the TNS_ADMIN environment variable is not set, then Oracle Net checks the

 Note:On Microsoft Windows, the TNS_ADMIN environment variable is used if it is set in the environment of the process.
 If the TNS_ADMIN environment variable is not defined in the environment, or the process is a service which does not have an environment, then Microsoft Windows scans the registry for a TNS_ADMIN parameter.